eecs394-spr15/YJCApp/README.md

   2. Download latest release of application from github:

   [YJC Release](https://github.com/eecs394-spr15/YJCApp/releases)

+  3. Change directory in termial to unzipped folder `YJCApp-X.X`

-  3. Run the following on your terminal
+  4. Run the following on your terminal

   ```sh
   $ steroids login